marijnh/Eloquent-JavaScript/09_regexp.md

 {{index crying}}

-The first and second `+` characters apply only to the second _o_ in _boo_ and _hoo_, respectively.
+The first and second `+` characters apply only to the second `o` in `boo` and `hoo`, respectively.
 The third `+` applies to the whole group `(hoo+)`, matching one or more sequences like that.

 {{index "case sensitivity", capitalization, ["regular expression", flags]}}

-The `i` at the end of the expression in the example makes this regular expression case insensitive, allowing it to match the uppercase _B_ in the input string, even though the pattern is itself all lowercase.
+The `i` at the end of the expression in the example makes this regular expression case-insensitive, allowing it to match the uppercase _B_ in the input string, even though the pattern is itself all lowercase.

 ## Matches and groups